Alluxio/alluxio/docs/en/Running-Alluxio-on-GCE.md

 In the configuration file `deploy/vagrant/conf/gce.yml`, set the project id, service account, location to JSON key and ssh username you've just created.

 For GCE, the default underfs is Google Cloud Storage (GCS).
-Visit the [Storage](https://console.cloud.google.com/storage/)  of the Google Cloud console, create a GCS bucket, and fill in the bucket's name to the field `GCS:Bucket` in `conf/ufs.yml`.
+Visit the [Storage page](https://console.cloud.google.com/storage/) of the Google Cloud console, create a GCS bucket, and set the bucket's name to the field `GCS:Bucket` in `conf/ufs.yml`.
 To use other under storage systems, configure the field `Type` and the corresponding configurations in `conf/ufs.yml`.